North Carolina High School Athletic Association

 Health & Safety

-There are two kinds of school-based health and safety personnel; Licensed Athletic Trainer and First Responder.
+There are two kinds of school-based health and safety personnel: Licensed Athletic Trainers and First Responders.

 Athletic Event Medical Care Requirements